blami/cheatsheets/sh.md

 # Shell

-This is cheatsheet for various shell operations; most should work both in Bash and Zsh.
+Shell cheatsheet (most should work in both Bash and Zsh).

 ## Redirections